lisazevedo/ansible-playbook-devsecops/README.md

    This command executes all tasks defined in the playbook.
 However, if you want to run specific parts of the playbook, you can use tags to control which tasks are executed.

 ### Tags
+Here’s a more detailed explanation about using tags in your Ansible playbook and how to run the playbook with specific tags.
 Tags allow you to selectively run tasks based on their tags.
 In this playbook, there are two main tags defined: `install` and `cleanup`.

 - **Install Tasks:**